hishamco/SimplCommerce/README.md

 #### Steps to run

-- Update the connection string: Open `appsettings.json` in `src/SimplCommerce.WebHost`.
+- Update the connection string in `src/SimplCommerce.WebHost/appsettings.json` if it's needed.
+In case you are using SQL LocalDB, change the connection string to:
-  - The default is configured for a local SQL Server.

     ```json
     {
     `"DefaultConnection": "Server=.;Database=SimplCommerce;Trusted_Connection=True;TrustServerCertificate=true"`